Six steps to shared solar

 The financial case is strong, so lead with it.
 Shared solar can reduce energy bills by up to 60% on average.
 Solar also raises property values by an average of $75,000 per unit.

-The figures do vary by state and building specifics, so some start by requesting a desktop feasibility assessment from Allume – refer to the section below [Step 2 - Obtain a Solar Sharing Feasibility Assessment] for more details on the feasibility assessment.
+The figures do vary by state and building specifics, so some start by requesting a desktop feasibility assessment from Allume – refer to Step 2 below for more details on the feasibility assessment.
 By telling us a few details about your building, we can tell you roughly how much your system will cost and how much you'll save each month.
 Some people share this document with their neighbours and with the OC as a starting point.

 Some find the environmental benefits are the more compelling reason to transition to solar, so have some information on hand about the potential CO2 reduction.

-Ultimately, you are looking for supporters of all sorts - some who will simply give you their vote (we’ll get to that, in Step 6 [Step 6 - The Vote]), others who are willing to take a more active role.
+Ultimately, you are looking for supporters of all sorts - some who will simply give you their vote (we’ll get to that, in Step 6, others who are willing to take a more active role.

 In all of your discussions, outline the benefits and the challenges, things like the extensive time it will take to go from building a team to having those first panels installed, and getting the project approved via vote.
 Honesty and transparency build trust.

-Not everyone you approach will be a supporter from the start.
+Typically, the majority will be on board - in fact, people are often surprised by how excited their neighbours are about solar!
+But not everyone you approach will be a supporter from the start.
 Some like to do their own research.
-Allume’s website has a number of case studies [https://allumeenergy.com/au/case-studies/] that provide more information on successful projects from around Australia.
+Allume’s website has a number of case studies that provide more information on successful projects from around Australia.

 Soon after starting to discuss solar with your neighbours to build support, there’s a key question to address: how does rooftop solar stack up, both financially and physically?
 This is where the generalities meet the reality of installing solar on your apartment building.

 A feasibility assessment answers both questions.
-It also gives you evidence you need to have a credible discussion with the OC – that’s the next step [Step 3 - Time to Talk to The Owners’ Corporation].
+It also gives you evidence you need to have a credible discussion with the OC – that’s the next step.
 The hard numbers it will provide are more persuasive than enthusiasm.

 The best part?
 Allume can do most of the hard work for you.
 Before we get there, it’s important to understand a bit more about feasibility assessments.